 Day 2 – AUCKLAND (B)

-This morning travel west of city to visit the stunning Totara Waters garden – a 2 acre subtropical garden set on the upper Waitemata Harbour.
+This morning travel west of the city to visit the stunning Totara Waters garden – a 2-acre subtropical garden set on the upper Waitemata Harbour.
 Development began in 1999 by Peter and Jocelyn Coyle, whereby extensive planting of rare and unusual plants have been included in the garden.
-We then continue to visit to Beverley McConnell’s 12-acre country garden Ayrlies, one of the most celebrated gardens in New Zealand.
+We then continue to visit Beverley McConnell’s 12-acre country garden Ayrlies, one of the most celebrated gardens in New Zealand.
 Maple woodland complements large ponds connected by a tumbling stream and edged in hostas, irises and other damp-loving plants.
 There are collections of rhododendrons, azaleas, camellias and masses of old roses and other climbers twining through trees and over pergolas.
 Wandering paths lead to some surprises and garden seats take advantage of delightful vistas with distant views of the sea.
 Our next visit is to Eden garden – formed within the former Eden Quarry.

 Day 3 – AUCKLAND – HAMILTON – ROTORUA (BD)

-Departing Auckland into the dairy rich Waikato countryside where we visit the impressive Hamilton Gardens.
+Departing Auckland into the dairy-rich Waikato countryside where we visit the impressive Hamilton Gardens.
 The unique theme of Hamilton Gardens is ‘the story of gardens’ which is explored through a series of five garden collections.
 The Paradise Garden Collection featuring gardens representing some of the most significant garden design traditions.
 The Productive Garden Collection representing different aspects of the relationship between people and plants.
 The Fantasy Garden Collection representing different forms of garden fantasy.
 The Cultivar Garden Collection featuring the story of plants selected and bred for the garden.
-The Landscape Garden Collection with areas representing the different historic interpretations of an idealised landscape.
+The Landscape Garden Collection with areas representing the different historical interpretations of an idealised landscape.
 From Hamilton we continue to Rotorua, the “Sulphur City”.
 Rotorua has the most energetic thermal activity in the country with bubbling mud pools, gushing geysers, coloured hot springs and terrace formations.
-With a large Maori population whose cultural activities are interesting and accessible as will be witnessed tonight at when we are treated to a Maori cultural experience.
-On arrival we visit Rainbow Springs – set amidst beautiful native bush with meandering crystal clear freshwater streams and deep fern fringed pools, showcasing New Zealand’s natural flora and fauna.
+With a large Maori population whose cultural activities are interesting and accessible as will be witnessed tonight when we are treated to a Maori cultural experience.
+On arrival we visit Rainbow Springs – set amidst beautiful native bush with meandering crystal clear freshwater streams and deep fern-fringed pools, showcasing New Zealand’s natural flora and fauna.
 Enjoy a guided tour which includes the opportunity to see the rare Tuatara lizard, New Zealand’s only native reptile species and the Kiwi bird in the special nocturnal enclosure.
 This evening visit Tamaki Maori Village for a Cultural Experience and Hangi Dinner.
 Experience the warmth of the Maori people during an evening of ceremonial rituals, powerful cultural performance, storytelling & hangi feasting.
 Enter the pre-European Maori village and enter their ancestral Meeting House to relax as their family entertain you with a powerful cultural performance before dining on the traditional hangi buffet dinner.

 Day 4 – ROTORUA – NEW PLYMOUTH (BD)

 This morning carry out a morning day city tour of Rotorua, including a visit to the New Zealand Maori Arts and Crafts Institute and Whakarewarewa Thermal Valley featuring the Pohuto Geyser.
 We depart Rotorua to New Plymouth via the west coast of the North Island.
 New Plymouth is dominated by the almost perfect volcanic cone of Mt Taranaki.
 The mixture of mountain and coastal scenery is difficult to beat.
-The Taranaki area is known for its dairy farming and off shore natural gas and oil field resources.
+The Taranaki area is known for its dairy farming and offshore natural gas and oil field resources.